Balancing Interpretability and Performance in Motor Imagery EEG Classification: A Comparative Study of ANFIS-FBCSP-PSO and EEGNet: Related Works

 \section{Related Works}

 The BCI Competition IV-2a (BCICIV-2a) dataset serves as a widely recognized benchmark for evaluating motor imagery (MI) EEG classification methods.
 It includes EEG recordings from nine participants, each performing four distinct motor imagery tasks.
 Early research primarily focused on handcrafted feature extraction techniques, such as Filter Bank Common Spatial Pattern (FBCSP), which were often combined with convolutional neural networks (CNNs) to improve classification performance.
-For instance, Sakhavi et al.~\cite{sakhavi2018fbcspcnn} introduced a hybrid FBCSP–CNN framework that achieved an accuracy of 78.1\%, though its ability to generalize across different subjects remained limited.
+For instance, Sakhavi et al.~\cite{sakhavi2018fbcspcnn} introduced a hybrid FBCSP CNN framework that achieved an accuracy of 78.1\%, though its ability to generalize across different subjects remained limited.

 Subsequent developments in end-to-end deep learning led to architectures like DeepConvNet, ShallowConvNet~\cite{schirrmeister2017deep}, and EEGNet~\cite{lawhern2018eegnet}, which eliminated the need for manual feature design.
-These models achieved improved classification accuracy—reaching approximately 80.3\%—and enhanced computational efficiency.
+These models achieved improved classification accuracy reaching approximately 80.3\% and enhanced computational efficiency.
 However, their performance often degraded in the presence of noisy and non-stationary EEG signals, a persistent challenge in real-world BCI applications.

-More recent approaches have leveraged attention mechanisms to better capture temporal and contextual dependencies in EEG data.
-Models such as ATCNet~\cite{altaheri2023atcnet} and EEG-Conformer~\cite{song2023eegconformer} exemplify this trend, delivering accuracies up to 81.98\% by integrating convolutional and transformer-based components.
-Nevertheless, these improvements come at the expense of higher computational complexity and resource requirements.
+More recently, researchers have incorporated attention mechanisms to better capture the temporal dynamics and contextual relationships present in EEG signals.
+Architectures such as ATCNet~\cite{altaheri2023atcnet} and EEG-Conformer~\cite{song2023eegconformer} reflect this evolution, combining convolutional layers with transformer-based components to achieve reported accuracies of up to 81.98\%.
+However, these performance gains typically come with increased computational complexity and greater hardware demands, which may limit their practicality in real-world BCI deployments.

-Parallel to deep learning advances, bio-inspired models—particularly Adaptive Neuro-Fuzzy Inference Systems (ANFIS)—have gained attention for their ability to manage EEG signal uncertainty and nonlinearity while preserving model interpretability.
-Hybrid frameworks such as Deep Fuzzy Neural Networks (DFNN)~\cite{nguyen2023hybrid} and swarm-optimized CNN–fuzzy systems~\cite{zhao2024bioinspired} have achieved accuracies of up to 86.2\%, underscoring the advantages of combining fuzzy reasoning with deep feature representation.
+Parallel to deep learning advances, bio-inspired models particularly Adaptive Neuro-Fuzzy Inference Systems (ANFIS) have gained attention for their ability to manage EEG signal uncertainty and nonlinearity while preserving model interpretability.
+Hybrid frameworks such as Deep Fuzzy Neural Networks (DFNN)~\cite{nguyen2023hybrid} and swarm-optimized CNN fuzzy systems~\cite{zhao2024bioinspired} have achieved accuracies of up to 86.2\%, underscoring the advantages of combining fuzzy reasoning with deep feature representation.